 \citeauthor{zanella2020analyzing} \cite{zanella2020analyzing} indicated that the releasing snapshot of overlapped language models would leak the privacy of the training dataset.
-They verified that the model updates pose a significant risk to the private information added to or removed from the training dataset by a huge amount of experimental results. \citeauthor{zanella2020analyzing} found five phenomenons.
+They verified that the model updates significantly threaten the private information added to or deleted from the training dataset by many experimental results. \citeauthor{zanella2020analyzing} found five phenomena.
 First, an attacker can extract particular sentences used or not in the training dataset by comparing two models.
-Second, analysing more model snapshots shows more information about the updated data than considering fewer model snapshots.
+Second, analyzing more model snapshots shows more information about the updated data than considering fewer model snapshots.
 Third, adding or deleting other non-private data during model updates can not mitigate privacy leakage.
-Fourth, differential privacy can reduce privacy leakage risks, but it also decreases the accuracy of trained models.
+Fourth, differential privacy can reduce privacy leakage risks and decrease trained models' accuracy.
 Fifth, to mitigate the privacy leakage risks while keeping the model utility, the server can limit the model parameters access or only output a subset of the results.

-Many studies furthermore utilised these privacy threats to evaluate the unlearning effect. \citeauthor{huang2021mathsf} \cite{huang2021mathsf} proposed Ensembled Membership Auditing (EMA) for auditing data erasure.
-They use the membership inference to evaluate the removing effect of unlearning. \citeauthor{graves2021amnesiac} \cite{graves2021amnesiac} indicated that if an attacker can infer the sensitive information that was wanted to be erased, then it means that the server has not guarded the user's rights to be forgotten. \citeauthor{baumhauer2022machine} \cite{baumhauer2022machine} developed linear filtration to sanitise classification models with logits prediction after class-wide deletion requests.
-They verified their methods by testing how well it defends against privacy attacks.
+Many studies further utilized these privacy threats to evaluate the unlearning effectiveness. \citeauthor{huang2021mathsf} \cite{huang2021mathsf} proposed Ensembled Membership Auditing (EMA) for auditing data erasure.
+They use the membership inference to assess the removing effectiveness of unlearning. \citeauthor{graves2021amnesiac} \cite{graves2021amnesiac} indicated that if an attacker can infer the sensitive information that was wanted to be erased, then it means that the server has not guarded the rights to be forgotten. \citeauthor{baumhauer2022machine} \cite{baumhauer2022machine} developed linear filtration to sanitize classification models with logits prediction after class-wide deletion requests.
+They verified their methods by testing how well the method defends against privacy attacks.